Teaching Associate Professor, Executive Director for Program for Public Discourse

 1 Curriculum Vitae

 B.A., College of Charleston

 As a communication scholar, I study the ways in which humans create meaning together.
 As a rhetorical theorist and critic, I study how publics negotiate those shared meanings to deliberate about contested issues in the face of uncertainty.
-I am especially interested in the interrelationship between rhetoric and reason.
-What does it mean to construct an argument for an other?
-How does argumentative reasoning shape our shared reality?
-Building on these fundamental questions, my scholarly activity assumes many forms throughout my work at UNC.
+I am especially interested in the form of argumentative reasoning.
+What does it mean to persuade or be persuaded?
+How does public argument shape our shared reality?
+Building on such fundamental questions, my work at UNC assumes many forms.

 As Executive Director of the Program for Public Discourse, my colleagues and I strive to foster a culture of robust public discourse in the classroom, across campus, and throughout the community.
-I regularly lead faculty and student workshops on topics related to public deliberation and deliberative pedagogy.
-I also collaborate with faculty, student organizations, and community partners to empower students and citizens with the capacities to participate in democratic life with greater rhetorical competence.
+I regularly lead faculty and student workshops on topics related to public deliberation and deliberative pedagogy, as well as advise the Agora Fellows, a cohort of students dedicated to the study and practice of public discourse in contemporary life.

-If you would like to learn more about my work, I invite you to email me.
+If you would like to learn more about my work or the field of rhetoric in general, I invite you to connect with me.

 Invited participant in the Duke University Civil Discourse Project, “Teaching Civil Discourse in the College Classroom: A Summer Seminar for Faculty.”

 Recipient of Heterodox Academy grant to organize and host the inaugural Symposium of Collegiate Programs for Public Discourse.

 Invited guest on the Aaron Keck Show and the Public Morality with Byron Williams.

 Invited guest lectures at UNC schools of law, government, business, and public health.